den01-python-programming/exercise-1-8-conversation/README.md

-# Exercise 1.8 - Converstion
+# Exercise 1.8 - Conversation

 Write a program that works as follows: